 HIV testing and counselling (HTC) in Malawi

-HTC services are provided in two ways in Malawi, client initiated HTC, which is Voluntary Counselling and Testing (VCT), and provider initiated HTC, which encompasses a variety of methods including static sites; mobile testing units; home-based testing and national HTC events.11
+HTC services are provided in two ways in Malawi, client initiated HTC, which is Voluntary Counselling and Testing (VCT), and provider initiated HTC, which encompasses a variety of methods including static sites; mobile testing units; home-based testing and national HTC events.39

 HIV prevention programmes in Malawi

-The National HIV and AIDS Strategic Plan has developed various prevention policies and strategies for reducing HIV incidence.
+The National HIV and AIDS Strategic Plan 2015-2020 has developed various prevention policies and strategies for reducing HIV incidence.
 Some of these strategies are outlined below.

 Preventing mother-to-child transmission (PMTCT)

 Malawi has demonstrated an unprecedented commitment to preventing transmission from HIV-positive mothers to their infants in recent years.
-Major achievements include the expansion of sites providing PMTCT services and the implementation of the Option B+ approach, in July 2011, meaning all pregnant women living with HIV are offered antiretroviral treatment for life – irrespective of CD4 count.
+Major achievements include the expansion of sites providing prevention of mother-to-child transmission (PMTCT) services.
+In July 2011 Malawi became the first country to implement the Option B+ approach, which means all pregnant women living with HIV are offered antiretroviral treatment (ART) for life – irrespective of CD4 count.